MicrosoftDocs/Hololens/hololens/hololens2-hardware.md

 Microsoft HoloLens 2 comes with a standard limited [warranty](https://support.microsoft.com/topic/warranties-extended-service-plans-and-terms-conditions-for-your-device-eedf7a23-84a7-1a47-480b-0e10503eedf5).

 Purchase is subject to [Microsoft Store Terms of Use and Sale](https://www.microsoft.com/storedocs/terms-of-sale?rtc=1).
+All sales are final.
+No refunds.

 By purchasing HoloLens 2 you agree to the [software license agreement](https://www.microsoft.com/Useterms/).

+Not intended for use by children younger than 13.

 ## Package Dimensions